 Subscription and support.
 The majority of subscriptions are sold through one-year non-cancellable contracts and a growing percentage of subscriptions are sold through three-year non-cancellable contracts.
 Fees are based on a number of factors, including the number of users having access to the products and the number of products purchased by the customer.
 The first year of subscription fees are typically payable within 30 days after execution of a contract, and thereafter upon renewal.
 We initially record the subscription fees as deferred revenue and recognize revenue on a straight-line basis over the term of the agreement.
-At any time during the subscription period, customers may increase their number of users and add products.
-Additional fees are payable for the remainder of the initial or renewed contract term.
-Customers may only reduce their number of users or subscription to products upon renewal of their arrangement.
-Revenues from subscriptions to our cloud-based software platform comprised approximately 95% of our revenues for the six months ended June 30, 2016.
+At any time during the subscription period, customers may increase their number of users or subscription to products upon renewal of their arrangement.
+Revenues from subscriptions to our cloud-based software platform comprised approximately 95% of our revenues for the year ended December 31, 2015.

 Subscription and support revenues also include revenues associated with sales of on-premise software licenses, which we sold prior to our migration to SaaS, and related support.
 We no longer develop any new applications or functionality for on-premise software licensed to customers, but we continue to provide post-contract support to approximately 20 customers that had not migrated to our SaaS solution as of December 31, 2015.
-Revenues related to annual renewals of post-contract support are recognized on a straight-line basis over the support period and comprised approximately less than one-half of 1% of total revenues for the six months ended June 30, 2016.
+Revenues related to annual renewals of post-contract support are recognized on a straight-line basis over the support period and comprised approximately 1% of total revenues for the year ended December 31, 2015.

 Professional services.
 We offer our customers implementation and consulting services.
 Although our platform is ready to use immediately after a new customer has access to it, we typically help customers implement our solutions for a fixed fee and we recognize revenue over the period such services are performed.
 We also provide consulting and training services to help customers optimize the use of our products.
 We charge customers for our consulting and training services on a time-and-materials basis and we recognize revenue as services are performed.
-Professional services revenues comprised approximately 5% of our revenues for the six months ended June 30, 2016.
+Professional services revenues comprised approximately 4% of our revenues for the year ended December 31, 2015.